 Soggy dough can happen after covering the finished product with too much simple syrup.
 This CAN’T be fixed!

-That is why I chose to use honey instead.
+That is why I chose to use honey instead of sugar water.
 I think it allows the dough to stay nice and crisp while still getting that syrupy flavor.

-It is also a bit healthier than straight sugar water which makes me feel better about eating dough brushed with butter! 😉
+It is also a bit healthier than straight sugar water which makes me feel a little bit better about eating 10 of them in one sitting.

 Other quick bite sized dessert recipes you may like: